openhwgroup/cvw/README.md

 # core-v-wally
-Configurable RISC-V Processor

-Wally is a 5-stage pipelined processor configurable to support all the standard RISC-V options, incluidng RV32/64, A, C, F, D, Q, M, and Zb* extensions, FENCE.I, and the various privileged modes and CSRs.
-It is written in SystemVerilog.
+Wally is a 5-stage pipelined processor configurable to support all the standard RISC-V options, incluidng RV32/64, A, C, F, D, Q, M, and Zb* extensions, virtual memory, PMP, and the various privileged modes and CSRs.
+It provides optional caches, branch prediction, and standard RISC-V peripherals (CLINT, PLIC, UART, GPIO).
+Wally is written in SystemVerilog.
 It passes the RISC-V Arch Tests and boots Linux on an FPGA.
+Configurations range from a minimal RV32E core to a fully featured RV64GC application processor.

 ![Wally block diagram](wallyriscvTopAll.png)

 Wally is described in an upcoming textbook, *RISC-V System-on-Chip Design*, by Harris, Stine, Thompson, and Harris.
 Users should follow the setup instructions below.
 A system administrator must install CAD tools using the directions further down.

+# Verification

+Wally is presently at Technology Readiness Level 4, passing the RISC-V compatibility test suite and custom tests, and booting Linux in simulation and on an FPGA.
+See the [Test Plan](docs/testplan.md) for details.

 # New User Setup